Muniswamy366/Notes/Kafka.md

 Core Components
 1. Broker
-The heart of Kafka - a server that stores and serves data
+* The heart of Kafka - a server that stores and serves data

-Each broker is identified by a unique ID
+* Each broker is identified by a unique ID

-Brokers form a cluster and can handle thousands of reads/writes per second
+* Brokers form a cluster and can handle thousands of reads/writes per second

-Responsible for receiving messages from producers and serving them to consumers
+* Responsible for receiving messages from producers and serving them to consumers
+* The broker instance which we connect to access cluster is also known as bootstrap server.

 2. Topics
 Logical channels or categories where messages are published